Sugar in Wine Chart

 Real-World Examples

-Several people requested a few real-world examples of red wines that contain residual sugar as examples.
+Several people requested a few real-world examples of red wines containing residual sugar.
 (The data on these wines was polled in 2015)

 • Alta Vista Classic Malbec (2013): 2.8 g/L RS